Attorney client satisfaction award

 Documenting The Workplace Injury

 When you experience a workplace injury, you will need to take pictures of what occurred and show where it happened.
+If medical treatment was sought for your on-the-job injury, be sure to keep all medical records from approved physicians.
 If any coworkers were there, you can include them in your claim as eyewitnesses.
-These pictures will help reveal the nature of your injury and provide proof to your employer’s insurance company.
+These pictures will help reveal the nature of your injury and provide proof of your workers’ compensation claims to your employer’s insurance company.

 Reporting To Your Employer

-You typically have only 30 days to alert your employer and inform them of your injury.
+You typically have only 30 days to alert your employer and inform them of your injury and any workplace accidents.
 They should then begin the process of filing your workers’ compensation claim.
 The report should describe the type of workplace injuries you experienced.
 Always request a copy of the initial incident report to review with one of our Savannah workers’ compensation lawyers.

 Get Medical Help

 Your employer should send you to a hospital or medical provider from their posted panels of physicians.
 The doctor will perform an exam and possibly request imaging scans to diagnose your injuries.
 It is important to always set a work status update to provide your employer.
 You must continue to comply with your treating doctor’s orders after your examinations.
-Otherwise, you could be denied your workplace accident benefits.
+Otherwise, you could be denied benefits for your workplace accident.

 Speak To Your Attorney

-You should consult with your attorney regarding any workplace injury and allow them to help you with your claim.
+You should consult with your Savannah workers’ compensation lawyer regarding any workplace injury and allow them to help you with your claim.
 After an investigation, they can provide legal advice regarding the amount you should receive in benefits.
-Additionally, Savannah workers’ compensation attorneys will protect you from making costly mistakes as to the handling of your workplace injury claim.
+Additionally, Savannah workers’ compensation lawyers will protect you from making costly mistakes in the handling of your workplace injury claim.

 Insurance Company Investigates Claim

 Once your employer submits an insurance claim, the insurance company will launch an investigation.
-Based on how the accident occurred and the severity of your injuries, you may be entitled to workers’ compensation benefits.
+Based on how the accident occurred and the severity of your on-the-job injuries, you may be entitled to workers’ compensation benefits.
 The insurance company may request additional information and documentation to support your claim.
-This is why it is critical to consult with one of our Savannah workers’ compensation attorneys.
+This is why it is critical to consult with one of our Savannah workers’ compensation attorneys to help you recover compensation.

 Insurance Company Responds With Acceptance Or Denial

 After processing and investigation, your employer’s insurance company will accept or deny your claim.
-If you are declined benefits, you can file an appeal.
+If you are declined benefits, you can file an appeal with the help of your Savannah workers’ compensation attorney.

 Workers’ Comp FAQ

 Many injured workers are often confused about the length of time any delays in the workers’ compensation process.
-To clarify how it works, you should speak to a workers’ comp lawyer to guide you.
+To clarify how it works, you should speak to a workers’ comp attorney to guide you through the nuances of the workers’ compensation system.

 What percentage does a workers’ compensation attorney get in Georgia?